course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 *Discussion*

 Lack of significant effects in the model can be due to the large amount of observations in the sample.
 Another possible explanation can be that not many students use AirBnB's services in these cities.
 We also have to keep in mind we are comparing the data from 2022 to 2023.
 So the prices listed for March/April might be changed closer to that time.
 Furthermore with all the price increases recently it's possible that the price going up for March/April seen in Berlin is caused by the room owners expecting increases in the cost of material or goods they need for the room.
-But this would presumabily be the case for all cities, unless there were cultural differences between the countries.
+But this would presumably be the case for all cities, unless there were cultural differences between the countries.

 ## 4. Repository Overview
 ### 4.1 Repository Contents